nodename/vscode-hacker-typer/README.md

 ### Record a macro

 1. Open a file or a new VSCode window.
+2. If you want to use another macro's end state as your new macro's start state, execute `HackerTyper: Load Macro's Final State` from the command palette (or `Cmd+Shift+T F`).
-2. Execute `HackerTyper: Record Macro` command from the command palette (or `Cmd+Shift+T R`).
+3. Execute `HackerTyper: Record Macro` command from the command palette (or `Cmd+Shift+T R`).
-3. The current content and selections of the active editor will be snapshotted.
+4. The current content and selections of the active editor will be snapshotted.
-4. Start typing code.
-Every keystroke is recorded into an in-memory buffer, including deletions, selection changes, etc.
+5. Start typing.
+Every edit is recorded into an in-memory buffer, including deletions, selection changes, etc.
-5. If you make a mistake you can back up by typing `Cmd+Shift+T U` (the `Undo Last Recorded Buffer` command).
+6. If you make a mistake you can back up by typing `Cmd+Shift+T U` (the `Undo Last Recorded Buffer` command).
-6. You can cancel recording with `HackerTyper: Cancel Recording` (`Cmd+Shift+T C`).
+7. You can cancel recording with `HackerTyper: Cancel Recording` (`Cmd+Shift+T C`).
-7. When you're ready, execute `HackerTyper: Save or Discard Macro` command from the command palette (or `Cmd+Shift+T S`), and choose `Save` or `Discard`.
+8. When you're ready, execute `HackerTyper: Save or Discard Macro` command from the command palette (or `Cmd+Shift+T S`), and choose `Save` or `Discard`.
-8. Give your macro a name.
+9. Give your macro a name.
-9. You're done!
+10. You're done!
 Or if you wish, you can continue recording the macro.

 ### Play a macro